 A self cleaning cycle typically runs two to three hours.
 During the cycle, the range will be locked and will heat to an extremely high temperature inside - 900 degrees or more!
 This cycle essentially cleans the range by burning all of the stains and caked-on debris away with the help of an enamel coating on the interior.
 At the end of the cycle, you'll simply need to clean out the ash from the interior and then touch-up clean any remaining stains.

-So what are the drawbacks of steam cleaning?
+So, what are the drawbacks of steam cleaning?
 Steam cleaning does not have the power of traditional self cleaning and therefore can't penetrate heavily caked-on food the way self cleaning can.
-For this reason, it is important to steam clean more regularly than you would run a self clean cycle and generally keep up on the interior maintenance of your oven.
+For this reason, it is important to steam clean more regularly than you would run a self-clean cycle and generally keep up on the interior maintenance of your oven.
+For example, you should run it as soon after a spill as possible.
 Some consumers have also noticed that steam clean works well for debris on the bottom of the oven, but is not as effective for debris on the sides or in corners.

-Pro Tip: If you want the best of both worlds, choose and oven that offers both self cleaning and steam cleaning like the GE PGB930SEJSS.
+Pro Tip: If you want the best of both worlds, choose an oven that offers both self cleaning and steam cleaning like the LG LREL6325F.

 We hope you enjoyed this discussion of steam clean oven pros and cons.
 This feature can be found on many mid- to high-end stoves from a variety of brands.
 Let us know what kind of range you end up purchasing and which cleaning technology you prefer.
 We’d love to hear from you!